yhau739/cryptoPortfolioTracker/README.md

 # 🪙 Crypto Portfolio Tracker

 Crypto Portfolio Tracker is a full-stack web application that allows users to track their cryptocurrency investments, manage transactions, and view real-time market prices.
-It is designed with performance and usability in mind, combining a clean frontend with a robust backend API and a SQL database.
+It is made with react + typeScript frontend and c# backend and utilizes Binance public API for charts & price fetching.

 ---